 - In a medium sauce pan, heat 1 tablespoon of olive oil and butter over a medium heat.
 Once melted whisk in flour.
 Cook for 1 minute.
 Slowly whisk in warm chicken stock, making sure to get all lumps out.
 Whisk in milk.
-Add in remaining salt.
+Add in remaining salt, cumin, and coriander.
 Bring to a boil and reduce to a simmer until thickened, about 5 minutes.

 - Remove from heat and add in 1 ½ cups of cheese.
 Whisk until cheese is melted.
 Set aside.

-- Divide filling evenly among tortillas and roll ups.
-Place in baking dish so that the longest part of the tortilla is on the bottom of the dish (This helps to keep the filling in place).
+- Divide filling evenly among tortillas and roll up.
+Place seam-side down in baking dish (This helps to keep the filling in place).
 Pour sauce over enchiladas.
 Sprinkle with remaining cheese.

-- Bake for 20 minutes or until the cheese is melted and sauce is bubbly.
-Let rest for five minutes.
+- Bake for 15-20 minutes or until the cheese is melted and sauce is bubbly.
+Let the enchiladas rest for five minutes.